ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 1. Create a network zone with list of allowed IP addresses, allowed VPCs, or reference a service.
 For more information, see [Creating network zones](/docs/account?topic=account-context-restrictions-create#network-zones-create){: external}.

-2. Create rules specifying one or more network zones against the {{site.data.keyword.messagehub}} resource.
-For more information on rule creation, see [Creating rules](/docs/account?topic=account-context-restrictions-create&interface=ui#context-restrictions-create-rules){: external}.
+2. Create rules that specify one or more network zones against the {{site.data.keyword.messagehub}} resource.
+For more information about rule creation, see [Creating rules](/docs/account?topic=account-context-restrictions-create&interface=ui#context-restrictions-create-rules){: external}.

 Next, note the following considerations:

 * You must be the account owner or have an access policy with the administrator role on all account management services to restrict access.
-* After creating or updating a zone or a rule it can take a few minutes for the change to take effect.
+* After creating or updating a zone or a rule, it can take a few minutes for the change to take effect.
 {: important}

 ### Supporting connections between services (service-to-service) with context-based restrictions